php/php-rfcs/rfcs/0000-union-types-v2.md

 The `null` type is only allowed as part of a union, and can not be used as a standalone type.
 Allowing it as a standalone type would make both `function foo(): void` and `function foo(): null` legal function signatures, with similar but not identical semantics.
 This would negatively impact teachability for an unclear benefit.

 Union types and the `?T` nullable type notation cannot be mixed.
 Writing `?T1|T2`, `T1|?T2` or `?(T1|T2)` is not supported and `T1|T2|null` needs to be used instead.
 I'm open to permitting the `?(T1|T2)` syntax though, if this is considered desirable.

+### `false` pseudo-type

+While we nowadays encourage the use of `null` over `false` as an error or absence return value, for historical reasons many internal functions continue to use `false` instead.
+As shown in the [statistics section](#statistics), the vast majority of union return types for internal functions include `false`.

+A classical example is the `strpos()` family of functions, which returns `int|false`.

+While it would be possible to model this less accurately as `int|bool`, this gives the false impression that the function can also return a `true` value, which makes this type information significantly less useful to humans and static analyzers both.

+For this reason, support for the `false` pseudo-type is included in this proposal.
+A `true` pseudo-type is *not* part of the proposal, because similar historical reasons for its necessity do not exist.

+The `false` pseudo-type cannot be used as a standalone type, it can only be used as part of a union.

 ### Duplicate and redundant types